otomad/OtomadHelper/docs/source/usage.rst

 - The Audio and Video tabs will allow you to edit the settings of how the clips are generated, there is a variety of settings, play with them and tweak them to sort your needs for the start of your creation.
 - There is also a variety of tools to help work on the most ludicrous of tasks for your projects, making the chore of editing certain clips to applying different effects easier said than done.

-To learn more about the features of Otomad Helper, click on any of the following pages below...